hbc/knowledgebase/misc/mounting_o2_mac.md

 > `pbcopy` puts the output of `cat` into the clipboard (in other words, it is equivalent to copying with <kbd>ctrl + c</kbd>) so you can just paste it as usual with <kbd>ctrl + v</kbd>.

-Log into O2 and use `vim` to open `~/.ssh/authorized_keys` and paste the contents copied from your computer to this file and save it.

 ### 3. Mount O2 using sshfs

 Now, let's set up for running `sshfs` on our laptops (local machines), by creating a folder with an intuitive name for your home directory on the cluster to be mounted in.